Pyshou/MD-FEP_parallel_Q5/1_pre-equil_in_membrane/README.md

 In **PyMOL**,
 - Fetch your PDB of interest and load the downloaded OPM equivalent as well.
 If the structure is multimeric, only keep the prefered monomer of you receptor (unless you want to study a particular oligomer)!
-- Remove the nanobody (typically "resi 1000-*") if any, as well as ligands and crystallization agents ("organic"), waters ("resn HOH") and ions ("metal").
+- Remove the nanobody if any (typically "resi 1000-*"), as well as ligands and crystallization agents ("organic"), waters ("resn HOH") and ions ("metal").
 - If any mutation in your structure (information found in the PDB file), mutate back to wild type with the "Wizzard Mutagenesis Tool" (choose relevant rotamer and eventually use a template if any).
 - Align your PDB of interest to its OPM equivalent and save it!
 Note: Check that all occupancies are 1.00 for each residue or you will need to choose a romater among the solutions found in the PDB structure (remove atoms of the undesired solution then..).